SecOntologyLab/5G-hybrid-threats/README.md

 ## Current Status

 Currently, two versions of the ontology are in play: one is in a preliminary stage, the second, the 5G Hybrid Threats Ontology, is significantly more advanced.
-- Key concepts and relationships specific to hybrid threats in 5G infrastructure.
-- Initial validation using **SHACL** and reasoning tools such as **Protégé**.
-- Future plans to integrate concepts from standard KOS (e.g., STIX) and add case studies.

 ## Repository Contents

-- `ontology.ttl`: The primary ontology file in **TURTLE** format.
+- The primary ontology files are in **TURTLE** representation.
-- Example queries and data for testing and validation (coming soon).
+- Example queries and data for testing and validation are available.
-- Documentation and methodology describing the development process.
+- Documentation describes various procedures and testing vehicles of the development process.

 ## Next Steps